CSC510/SQLvsNOSQL/README.md

 ######Analysis

 According to the above diagram, the line of MongoDB is under the line of MySQL.
-It means that MongoDB is faster than MySQL when they delete different number of records from databases which have fixed number of records(200000).
+It means that MongoDB is faster than MySQL in deletion varied  number of records from databases which have fixed number of records(200000).

 ####Single Thread Delete Performance Comparison II